Education: B.A. from Colorado College, Masters from Keck School of Medicine USC

 Moving to the Garden Island of Kauai, we remove invasive plants and restore rare plant species in a variety of ecosystems.
 Every stream we clear and every plant we place in the ground contributes to the balance and preservation of this remarkably delicate paradise.

 At Kauai, known for its nalu (waves), perfect surf awaits.
-Building on the surfing skills we learned in Maui, we pick the ideal curl and time its approach, relishing the inevitable wipe out!
+Learning the way of the waves, we pick the ideal curl and time its approach, relishing the inevitable wipe out!

 We kayak to the Sacred Falls down the Wailua River.
 Our wanderings around the island are glorious as we explore paths with waterfalls and wildflowers bursting with life.